gdusbabek/genassist/README.md

     *  if error, restore files
     *  else all is good.
 * while you were sleeping...
+  * better way of dumping
+  * rate limiting sucks.
+  * generate echo artists from a list of artist names (get from real).
+  * figure out what is calling causing: { [Error: SQLITE_CONSTRAINT: column albumId is not unique] errno: 19, code: 'SQLITE_CONSTRAINT' }

 * refactor TWO_YEARS as settings concept.
 * promoting uses minified JS libraries.
 * use gzip